Madi-S/fastapi-celery-template/README.md

 -   `autoretry_for = (Exception, KeyError)` - what kind of exceptions should trigger retry
 -   `retry_kwargs = {'max_retries': 5}` - maximum amount of retries set to 5 before aborting the task
 -   `retry_backoff = True` - the use of exponential backoff

+# Database Transactions

+A database transaction is a unit of work that is either commited or rolled back as a unit.

+Most databases use the following pattern:

+1. Begin the transaction.
+2. Execute a set of data manipulations and/or queries.
+3. If no error occurs, then commit the transaction.
+4. If an error occurs, then roll back the transaction.

+In situations where a Celery task needs to work with data from a database, you should always (if possible) enqueue a reference to the data rather than the data itself.
+For instance, rather than adding an email address, which could change before the task runs, add the user's primary database key.
+It is almost always better to re-fetch the object from the database when the task is running instead, as using old data may lead to race conditions.